When troubleshooting your infrastructure agent, generate

 As of infrastructure agent v1.9.0 or higher, you can use smart verbose mode for logs.
 Smart verbose mode only logs the most recent debug messages after an error has been logged.
 This allows you to leave smart verbose mode running until an error occurs, without logging lots of irrelevant debug messages, and only logging the most recent debug messages.
 (The number of messages is determined by your configuration.)

 For more information on smart verbose mode, see the Infrastructure agent logging behavior docs, and use the Infrastructure configuration settings documentation for details on how to enable smart verbose mode.

-The Infrastructure agent can be configured to send its own logs to New Relic Logs.
-This can be useful for troubleshooting issues with log forwarding, the Infrastructure agent, or when contacting support.
+The infrastructure agent can be configured to send its own logs to New Relic.
+This can be useful for troubleshooting issues with log forwarding, the infrastructure agent, or when contacting support.

 For details on how to enable log forwarding for the infrastructure agent, see Troubleshoot log forwarding.